 Respond to Government-Initiated Projects and Plans

-Testimony on East Harlem Neighborhood Rezoning to the Land Use Subcommittee on Zoning & Franchises: To reinforce remarks by Community Voices Heard, CDP testified against the proposed rezoning of East Harlem because of the rezoning plan's failure to properly assess the risks of community displacement and provide appropriate mitigations.
+Testimony on East Harlem Neighborhood Rezoning to the Land Use Subcommittee on Zoning & Franchises (10/11/2017): To reinforce remarks by CVH, CDP testified against the proposed rezoning of East Harlem because of the rezoning plan's failure to properly assess the risks of community displacement and provide appropriate mitigations.

-Testimony and written comments on the East Harlem Rezoning Draft of Environmental Impact Statement to City Planning Commission: In collaboration with Community Voices Heard, Pratt Center for Community Development, and The Association for Neighborhood and Housing Development, CDP testified regarding the City's lack of a plan for protecting East Harlem's current residents from displacement in the wake rezoning and the resulting luxury developments.
-In response to the environmental impact statement, CDP and the other organizations also submitted written comments to describe the adverse impacts of the plan in greater detail, explain how the City’s analysis masks the plan’s true impacts on the neighborhood’s current residents, and offer alternatives that will preserve and increase affordable housing in East Harlem.
+Testimony on the East Harlem Rezoning Draft of Environmental Impact Statement to City Planning Commission (8/23/2017): In collaboration with CVH, Pratt Center for Community Development, and The Association for Neighborhood and Housing Development, CDP testified regarding the City's lack of a plan for protecting East Harlem's current residents from displacement in the wake rezoning and the resulting luxury developments.
+In response to the environmental impact statement, CDP and the other organizations also submitted written comments (9/5/2017) to describe the adverse impacts of the plan in greater detail, explain how the City’s analysis masks the plan’s true impacts on the neighborhood’s current residents, and offer alternatives that will preserve and increase affordable housing in East Harlem.

-Regarding East New York Rezoning to New York City Council Subcommittee on Zoning and Franchises: In support of the Coalition for Community Advancement, CDP testified on March 7, 2016 to highlight the lack of affordable housing protections in the City’s proposed East New York rezoning plan and urge the City to make a plan that meets the housing needs of the neighborhood’s current residents.
+Testimony on the Proposed East New York Rezoning to New York City Council Subcommittee on Zoning and Franchises (3/7/2016): In support of the Coalition, CDP testified to highlight the lack of affordable housing protections in the City’s proposed East New York rezoning plan and urge the City to make a plan that meets the housing needs of the neighborhood’s current residents.

 Impact Private Development Projects